 Students in courses at Georgian College for which an instructor has course-based approval submit their Applications for Research Ethics Approval to their instructor as part of their research projects.
-If a research project will involve more than minimal risk, the instructor submits the application to the Research Ethics Board on behalf of the student.
+If a research project will involve more than minimal risk, the instructor submits the application to the Georgian College Research Ethics Board on behalf of the student.

 Before data collection begins, please submit a Summary of Course-based Research along with copies of the students’ Applications for Research Ethics Approval to the Georgian College Research Ethics Board.
 Within two weeks of completion of the research projects or the course, please submit a fully completed Summary of Course-based Research or copies of the students’ Georgian College Research Ethics Board Final Report forms.

-- complete the Tri-Council Policy Statement 2 Course on Research Ethics (CORE)
+- Complete the Tri-Council Policy Statement 2 Course on Research Ethics (CORE)

-- read Georgian’s policy on Responsible practice and ethics review in research
+- Read Georgian’s policy on Responsible practice and ethics review in research

-- if you wish to conduct research at, or on behalf of, Georgian College, contact the dean or manager of the applicable department to ensure the request to do research can be accommodated.
+- If you wish to conduct research at, or on behalf of, Georgian College, contact the dean or manager of the applicable department to ensure the request to do research can be accommodated.
 This is referred to as requesting “administrative approval.”
 Note: A form and process to expedite administrative approval is currently being piloted.
 Please contact the Research Ethics Board for more information.

-- complete an Application for Research Ethics Approval
+- Complete an Application for Research Ethics Approval

-If your research is for a course in which the instructor does NOT have approval from REB for course-based ethics review, submit your Application for Research Ethics Approval directly to the Research Ethics Board.
+If your research is for a course in which the instructor does NOT have approval from GCREB for course-based ethics review, submit your Application for Research Ethics Approval directly to the Research Ethics Board.

 I am a researcher who wants to do research at Georgian College.
 What process do I follow?

-- complete the Tri-Council Policy Statement 2 Course on Research Ethics (CORE)
+- Complete the Tri-Council Policy Statement 2 Course on Research Ethics (CORE)

-- read Georgian’s policy on “Responsible practice and ethics review in research”
+- Read Georgian’s policy on “Responsible practice and ethics review in research”

-- contact the dean or manager of the department where you wish to do research to ensure the request to do research can be accommodated.
+- Contact the dean or manager of the department where you wish to do research to ensure the request to do research can be accommodated.
 This is referred to as requesting “administrative approval.”
 Note: A form and process to expedite administrative approval is currently being piloted.
 Please contact the Research Ethics Board for more information.

-- submit your completed Application for Research Ethics Approval to the Georgian College Research Ethics Board for approval or, if you wish to conduct research at more than one college that accepts it, you may use the Ontario Community College Multi-site REB Application form.
+- Submit your completed Application for Research Ethics Approval to the Georgian College Research Ethics Board for approval or, if you wish to conduct research at more than one college that accepts it, you may use the Ontario Community College Multi-site REB Application form.
 You must apply to the research ethics boards at each of the colleges involved.

 What if I already have research ethics approval from another institution?